Flexible working arrangements

 What should you consider before introducing regular flexible working options?

-Your organisation should also assess its own ability to support flexible working.
-This includes the right systems, online collaboration tools and video conferencing meeting technology.
+Your organisation should also assess its ability to support flexible working, and the strength of the technology infrastructure including the right systems, online collaboration tools and video conferencing meeting technology.

-Training people managers to oversee team members they cannot see in a consistent way is a must for supporting flexible work arrangements.
+Continuously upskilling managers to oversee team members they will not see face-to-face is a must for supporting flexible work arrangements.

-In organisations where people are trusted and empowered to complete their work without constant monitoring, and where people understand the organisation’s overall objectives and how their role impacts them, it ultimately doesn’t matter where or when people work.
+In organisations where people are trusted to complete their work without micro-managing and where they understand the organisation’s overall objectives and how their role impacts them, it ultimately doesn’t matter where or when people work.

 So long as targets are clear, and managers are explicit in their expectations, an organisation’s culture can influence the attitudes and behaviours of employees, who embrace the trust placed in them to perform at their best and proactively manage and deliver the required output.